Unlocking Success: The Power of Cross-Marketing Strategies

 Depending on their characteristics and objectives, some of the main methods are:

-• Joint event.
+• Joint Events.
 This is when two brands organise an event together that is relevant to both of their audiences.
 For example, a fitness centre and a gluten-free, low-protein food shop can rent a public space and hold an open lecture on how to lose weight without harming your health.
 The benefit of holding joint events is that brands can access each other’s customers, who are already interested in their services.
 A good case is GoPro and RedBull: they partnered to create extreme sports events and content, such as the Stratos space jump, that showcase their products and appeal to their adventurous audiences.

 Go Pro and Red Bull’s promo mission to the edge of space